 For 2004, Toyota introduced a redesigned and considerably larger Sienna.
-With a 230-hp (or 215-hp), 3.3-liter V-6 and five-speed automatic transmission, this Sienna delivered performance that was about the same as the model before it, though the 266-hp, 3.5-liter engine introduced for 2007 gave the van more confidence for passing and highway hauling.
-But the Sienna didn't have a lot of charisma or style and near the end of its life was looking quite outdated next to some rival models.
+With a 230-hp (or 215-hp), 3.3-liter V-6 and 5-speed automatic transmission, this Sienna delivered performance that was about the same as the model before it, though the 266-hp, 3.5-liter engine introduced for 2007 gave the van more confidence for passing and highway hauling.
+But this Sienna didn't have a lot of charisma or style, and near the end of its life it was looking quite outdated next to some rival models.
 Interior materials were also panned for being a bit drab and plasticky, once again, on all but the top XLE and Limited models.

-However these vans came well equipped, though you'll need to move up to the higher trims to get items like power sliding doors, the power-folding third-row seat, and power seat tailgate.
+These vans came well-equipped, though buyers had to move up to the higher trims to get items like power sliding doors, the power-folding third-row seat, and the power tailgate.
 While LE models came with a bench in the second row, XLE and XLE Limited models came with twin captain's chairs.
 Options included front and rear parking sensors, a JBL audio system, and laser-guided cruise control.
 Toyota made side airbags standard for 2006.

 The third-generation Sienna went on sale in the spring of 2010 for the 2011 model year.
 About the same size (and a little heavier) than the version that preceded it, the Sienna was powered by a 266-horsepower, 3.5-liter V-6, with a 6-speed automatic transmission and either front- or all-wheel drive; Toyota also offered a 187-hp, 2.7-liter 4-cylinder engine in 2011 and 2012, but discontinued it in 2013.